School of Humanities, Language and Global Studies

 Subject Areas: Languages and International Studies, Media, TV, Film and Photography

-Mark Plaice is a Lecturer in Korean Studies and East Asian Popular Cultures in the School of Languages and Global Studies at UCLan.
+Mark Plaice is a Lecturer in Korean Studies and East Asian Popular Cultures in the School of Humanities, Language and Global Studies at UCLan.
 He leads modules on Korean Society and Culture, East Asian Cinemas, East Asian Popular Cultures, and Ab Initio Korean Language.
 Mark’s research focuses on South Korean genre film and TV drama, with particular interests in Korean gangster and queer film, and medical and political dramas.
 Mark also runs UCLan’s Asia Pacific Film Festival.

 Mark Plaice is a lecturer (assistant professor) in Korean Studies and East Asian Popular Cultures.
 He joined UCLan’s growing Korean Studies team in 2017 as an associate lecturer specialising in Korean language teaching.
 Since 2018 he has worked as a lecturer and runs modules on twentieth century Korean society and culture, and contemporary East Asian popular cultures and cinemas.
 Mark welcomes applications from research students in Korean film and popular culture.